zenBool/traderFastAPI/README.md

 ## binanceTrade

-Project designed to improve skills.
+Draft project designed to improve skills and testing ideas.
 Views, analitycs and trading on Binance Ex Data.
 Languages, frameworks and technologies uses in the project: